 The K-ring is stainless steel and can easily be used to attach an ID tag.
 It is recommended that all cats have an ID tag, even if they spend most of their time indoors.
 In addition, the fish clip features a quick-release design that can be undone quite quickly if tension is applied.
 This makes the collar safe to wear when your cats are outside, as it’ll break away if caught on branches.
 Plus, you can throw it in the washing machine for quick and easy cleaning.
 All these features make it the best cat collar for the money.

-3. GoTag Personalized Nylon Cat Collar with Bell – Premium Choice
+3. GoTag Personalized Nylon Reflective Breakaway Cat Collar with Bell

-For owners who only want the best collar available for their feline, you may want to consider the GoTag Personalized Nylon Reflective Breakaway Cat Collar with Bell.
-It is mostly so much more expensive than most collars because it can be personalized.
+We liked the GoTag Personalized Nylon Reflective Breakaway Cat Collar with Bell but it comes with a higher price tag.
+Its mostly so much more expensive than most collars because it can be personalized.
 You can put your name and your phone number directly on the collar, allowing you to forgo an ID tag altogether.
 It can be engraved with up to 21 characters, which is enough for most identification.

 It is constructed with nylon, like most high-quality collars.
 It doesn’t fray easily and can withstand quite a bit of wear-and-tear.
 The reflective band makes your cat more visible in low-light settings.
 The safety buckle is completely breakaway, so you don’t have to worry about it getting snagged on branches and other things.
 The bell also warns wildlife about your cat’s presence, which can provide them with some protection.